CS

 Feature Showdown

-The CUPRA Tavascan features a 15-inch touchscreen paired with a 5.3-inch digital dash, while the Hyundai IONIQ 5 gets a 12.3-inch display.
+The CUPRA Tavascan features a 15-inch touchscreen paired with a 5.3-inch digital dash, while the Hyundai IONIQ 5 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The CUPRA Tavascan stands out with ambient lighting that you will not find on the Hyundai IONIQ 5.
-The Hyundai IONIQ 5 counters with head-up display, panoramic roof, ventilated seats and BOSE audio.
+The CUPRA Tavascan stands out with wireless Apple CarPlay/Android Auto, heated front seats, power tailgate and ambient lighting that you will not find on the Hyundai IONIQ 5.
+The Hyundai IONIQ 5 counters with Apple CarPlay and V2L.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain